-Katheryn Weaver is a student of rhetoric and history at the University of Texas, Austin.
+Katheryn Weaver, at the time she wrote for this site, was a student of rhetoric and history at the University of Texas, Austin.
 Her primary areas of investigation include revolution and the rhetorical justification of violence against individuals, state, and society.
-She is currently studying Russian as a Second Language with SRAS's Home and Abroad Scholarship.
+She studied Russian as a Second Language in Moscow with SRAS's Home and Abroad Scholarship.

 Jonathan Rainey majored in History and English at Francis Marion University in Florence, SC.
 While at Francis Marion, he was a member of Phi Alpha Theta, National History Honors Society and worked as a reporter for The Patriot, the university's newspaper.
-Jonathan will be serving as an SRAS Home and Abroad Scholar in Vladivostok for the 2015-2016 school year.
+Jonathan studied with SRAS in Vladivostok as a Home and Abroad Scholar over the 2015-2016 school year.

-Michael Filitis is a recent MA graduate from the University of Chicago where he concentrated on early Soviet nationalities policy, propaganda, and the rise of nationalism in Eastern Europe.
-A recipient of SRAS's Home and Abroad Scholarship his current focus is the improvement of his Russian language skills with the goal of pursuing a Phd in Russian history and political science.
+Michael Filitis graduated with an MA from the University of Chicago where he concentrated on early Soviet nationalities policy, propaganda, and the rise of nationalism in Eastern Europe.
+He hoped to eventually pursue a Phd in Russian history and political science.
 Outside of academia, he enjoys playing and composing music, eating to excess, movies about space, and contemplating a more active lifestyle.